 Safety Briefings are short meetings where staff share information about safety concerns, near misses and anticipate potential safety problems on a daily basis.
 Safety briefings are a way to increase staff awareness of safety issues; to create an environment in which staff share information without fear of reprisal; and to integrate safety into daily work.

-- Evidence, examples and training resources to support the management of communication in critical situations
+- Resources to support the management of communication in critical situations

 The section below provides more information that you can use to support your improvements.

 Hospital Huddles Case Study, ihub, Healthcare Improvement Scotland.

 This webpage outlines the rapid development work of the SPSP Acute Care Team in partnership with colleagues in Scottish Government and NHS boards, to understand the purpose, design and delivery of hospital huddles.
 The learning has informed the development of the core elements of hospital huddles.